biodiversitydata-se/biologging-sensor-client/Git-Workflow.md

-### 6. Pulling Changes
+### 6. Pull Changes to Update Your Local Repo

-- Before making any new changes, pull the latest changes from the `develop` branch to stay up-to-date.
+- Before making any new changes, pull the latest changes from the `develop` branch to stay up-to-date:
+	- git pull

 - Resolve any merge conflicts locally before proceeding.
 	- **However** there should not be any at this stage, please ask the team on Slack in this case.

+- To update the list of remote branches on your local machine, e.g. past feature branches you created have been deleted due to closed PRs, run:
+	- git remote update origin --prune
+	- git branch –all to see all local and remote branches locally.
+		- Result: a list of remotes/origin/[branch name] should show on the output list.

 ### 7. **Documentation:**

-- Document any significant changes (at least leave comments on Slack), including reasons for modifications, to ensure transparency and clarity for all team members.
+- Document any significant changes, including reasons for modifications, at the appropriate location.
+	- What is considered appropriate location?
+		- It depends on the content.
+Discuss with your fellow reviewers to determine the location.
+		- Place documentation at a location where the reader will most likely look when they need the explanation.
+	- If it's related to explaining the code, e.g. some cryptic variable or logic, the most appropriate place would be with the code snippet or source code file where the code snippet is found.
+	- If it's a "big picture" explanation about the software design, consider placing it in a separate design-docs folder.